recommended

 - a2a: command not found?
 Re-run with pipx ensurepath, then open a new shell.

 - Deploy hangs at "still building"?
-Check a2a agents for the current status — first build pulls layers and can take a few minutes.
+Check a2a agents — first build pulls layers, can take a few minutes.